chicken-doc is a tool for exploring Chicken documentation.

 Alpha-quality feature added in 0.4.3, adding ANSI bold and underline support rather than the usual ASCII chars.
 The attributes cannot currently be configured beyond enabling and disabling colorization.

-Colorization will then be enabled when output is directed to a terminal and your TERM variable is set (to anything other than "dumb").
+auto enables colorization when output is directed to a terminal and your TERM variable is set (to anything other than dumb).
 Using chicken-doc's pager facility counts as a terminal; we assume your pager supports ANSI escape sequences, as in less -R.

 Show matches for identifier file-open, which occurs in Unit posix and in the 9p egg: